srinjana-routh/SUITron/README.md

-# 🌞 SuiTron — Solar Feature Segmentation with Detectron2
+# 🌞 SUITron — Solar Feature Segmentation with Detectron2
 This is a deep learning model, primarily designed for filament extraction from full-disk observations from the Solar Ultraviolet Imaging Telescope (SUIT) aboard Aditya-L1.
-It uses a Mask R-CNN model trained on GONG Hα observations and can run on other passband images as well (GONG, IRIS Mg II K, Kodaikanal H-alpha).
+It uses a Mask R-CNN model trained on GONG Hα observations and can run on other passband images as well (IRIS Mg II, Kodaikanal H-alpha).

 ## What It Does